 Mr. Graves is currently the CEO of the Lane Thomas Foundation.
 Previously, he was employed by data and marketing company Infogroup for 9 years and served as Infogroup’s Chief Data Officer.
 Prior to Infogroup, he led Project and Operations teams for PayPal, Comcast and Fujitsu.
 He is involved in his community through St. Patrick's Catholic Church in Elkhorn, Nebraska, and also sits on the Board of Directors at the Omaha Chamber of Commerce.
 Mr. Graves has a bachelor's degree in Advertising from the University of Nebraska and an MBA from Regis University in Denver Colorado.

-Melissa Graves (Vice Chairman)
+Melissa Graves (Vice Chairman and Secretary)